Kevin Hart Doesn’t Care About Criticism Over Cowboys And Indians Birthday Party

 If it wasn’t already abundantly clear that Kevin and Eniko Hart don’t give a flying f*** about your feelings about their son and his “Cowboys and Indians” themed first birthday party, Kevin took to his Sirius radio show “Straight From The Hart” to say he felt the criticism was stupid as hell…

 Wow… the irony.
-Did y’all watch the Cowboys play the Redskins?
+Did y’all watch the Cowboys play the Washington Football Team?
 We’re still boycotting for Kaep but that’s interesting.

 “Now the reason why I’m even bringing this dumb s**t up is because it shows just how stupid our world is becoming with opinion.
 People are at a point of an all time high.
 To throw racial judgment into the development of a one year old’s birthday party where the theme is cowboys and Indians and it’s based around the outfits that are given to these young kids,” Kevin continued before his co-host interrupted to ask a question:

 “Somebody said, what if next year somebody throws a slave owner and a slave party?”

 Kevin responded, “If you don’t think there are certain neighborhoods where they played those type of games, certain white neighborhoods, then you are a fu**ing idiot.
 Did we play cops and robbers?
 Did you play Cowboys and Indians?”